 Do you want to become more visible to the right customers, connect emotionally with them, earn their trust, loyalty, and advocacy, and overcome their price concerns so you can make more sales?

-The truth is that good products and good customer service are not enough.
+The truth is that good product and good customer service are not enough.
 We need to connect with customers in a way that is unique to our businesses that our competitors can’t also claim.

 Let’s dig deeper into why and how branding works, and how you can take steps towards a more defined brand and brand message and then connect better with your customers.
 A common misconception about branding is the idea that “the brand is the logo.”
 While the logo design of a company, product, or service is certainly an important element, it is still only a part of your brand.
 So I want you to think more than the logo design when you hear me say brand.
 We will get to more of what a brand is but why is having a brand important?